 Akali Phula Singh

-It also happened to be the day of Holi, when Nihangs were celebrating Hola Mohalla along with their celebrated leader and Jathedar of Akal Takth, Akali Phula Singh.
-The Shia procession wended its way through the streets of Amritsar, beating their breasts to the chants of "Hasan, Hussein, Ali" They came in front of Golden Temple, where the Akalis were in prayer.
+It also happened to be the day of Holi, when Nihangs were celebrating Hola Mohalla along with their celebrated leader and mukh sewadar of Akal Takht, Akali Phula Singh.
+The Shia procession wended its way through the streets of Amritsar, beating their breasts to the chants of "Hasan, Hussein, Ali" They came in front of Sri Harmandir Sahib, where the Akalis were in prayer.

 The Akalis remonstrated with the processionists to go elsewhere.
 Arguments led to scuffle and Shia Seopys under General Metcaulfe came to a head on collision with Akalis.
 It is not known who were the aggressors.
 Even Metcalfe was doubtful and conceded that the first shot was probably fired by one of his Shia escorts (Metcalfe No. 72, of 7.3.1809).